jiji2771/gettr_filter/README.md

     + Format: one username one line.
     + All usernames are converted to lower cases since the API cannot recognize some account names with upper cases.

+3. post_id.txt: contains IDs of all the post and comments that have been filtered.
+   + Format: one ID one line.
+   + No post content is saved here.
+This file is used to record filtered post and comment IDs.
+   + The first step for this filter program is to load this txt file.

 ### Script
 The main.py file contains all the execution code.